reflex-dev/reflex-web/docs/library/disclosure/accordion.md

 ### Color Scheme

 We use the `color_scheme` prop to assign a specific color to the accordion background, ignoring the global theme.
+There are two color schemes for the accordion: `primary` and `accent`.
+The default color scheme is `primary`

 ```python demo
 flex(